Mathematics (MAT)

 MAT 203.
 Geometry for 7-12 Teachers.
 (3 Credits)

 II.
-Prerequisites: admission to a teacher certification program; and either MAT 244 with a grade of C or better or a combination of four courses: MAE 201; MAE 202; MAE 302 or EME 301; and one of MAT 112, MAT 114, MAT 211, or MAT 234 or 234 H, with a grade of C or better in each course and a combined grade point of 2.75 in the four courses.
-Angles and their measurement, right triangle trigonometry, perpendicular lines, congruent triangles, circles, arcs, and angles, constructions and loci, area and volume, similarity, graphing, selected topics from analytic geometry.
+Prerequisites: admission to a teacher certification program; and either MAT 234 with a grade of C or higher or a combination of four courses: MAE 201; MAE 202; MAE 302 or EME 301; and MAT 112 or higher, with a grade of C or higher in each course and a combined grade point average of 2.75 in the four courses.
+Angles and their measurement, perpendicular lines, congruent triangles, circles, arcs, and angles, constructions and loci, transformations, similarity, graphing, selected topics from analytic geometry.

 MAT 211.
 Applied Calculus.
 (3 Credits)